ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/groups/update.rst

 To update the contents of a Document in ThreatConnect, use a query in the following format:

+.. note:: If you’re uploading a file larger than 5GB, contact your System Administrator about increasing the allowed file size for uploads.

 .. note:: To upload the initial document, rather than updating the existing document, replace PUT with POST

 .. code::